-RV kitchen are frequently short on useful workspace.
-A large flip-up counter top extension can provide badly needed surface area whenever you need it.
+RV kitchens are frequently short of useful workspace.
+A large flip-up countertop extension can provide badly needed surface area whenever you need it.
 You can make your own using plywood and hardware from your RV dealer.
-Alternatively, IKEA (www.IKEA-usa.com) sells a wood drop leaf table (called the NORBO) that can easily be adapted to serve as a counter top extension.
+Alternatively, IKEA (www.IKEA-usa.com) sells a wood drop leaf table (called the NORBO) that can easily be adapted to serve as a countertop extension.
 It cost around $30 (plus shipping).

 When it comes to closets and wardrobes, most RV manufacturers throw in a closet, install a closet rod, and call it good.
 That works great if everything you own can be hung on a coat hanger.
 However, with some adjustable shelving and a few bins, wardrobes and closets can be easily configured to meet the storage needs of everything and everyone.

 Most RV manufacturers haven't yet addressed the fact that RVers need a dedicated place to work.
-A few RVs have token desks but they frequently don't offer enough surface area for serious use.
-Moreover, many of these desks are located in the bedroom rendering them useless for those that work after hours.
+A few RVs have token desks, but they frequently don't offer enough surface area for serious use.
+Moreover, many of these desks are in the bedroom, rendering them useless for those that work after hours.
 Genuine work areas should have enough surface area for a laptop computer as well as a printer.
 They should also have enough space for a real office chair with wheels.

 The best RV kitchens have pull-out food pantries that are specifically designed for canned goods, spices, and other commonly stored items.
 Look for adjustable, display-style shelves that are removable for easy cleaning.

 Some RVs have "private" bathrooms that are located in the rear of the bedroom.
-The concept is similar to the master bedroom that is often found in houses.
+The concept is like the master bedroom that is often found in houses.
 However, in a real house, there is usually more than one bathroom.
-In an RV, this design means that everyone has to parade through your bedroom to use the toilet.
+In an RV, this design means that everyone must parade through your bedroom to use the toilet.
 Not always a good idea.